AugieNY/data_on_fire/README.md

 Overall accuracy is not good for this model,  a better approach will be selected with a more robust model where the influence of the imbalanced data has less effect on the results.

-Technologies used for Machine Learning: Python (libraries: pandas, sklearn, imblearn).
+Ensemble methods could help improve minimize the effect of the variance of the data, that could result in better stability and accuracy of the machine learning prediction.
+Using a boosting algorithm from imblearn (EasyEnsembleClassifier), resulted in an improve of the accuracy score to ~0.94, as well as better predictions of the model.
+At the same time, it was evaluated a bagging algorith to compare results.
+This one (BalancedRandomForestClassifier) offered a better accuracy score with the test data of ~0.97, and it was selected as predictive model.

-For the new model selected, the accuracy score for the test set is similar to the one found in the model with all the features, a value of 0.96 correlates with a good approach to predict the data with input values.
-As it can be ssen in the following pictures.
+Feature importances from the Random Forest algorith shows that the categorical values are not contributing enough to the model and will be taken out of the model.
+For this new strategy selected, the accuracy score for the test set is similar to the one found in the model with all the features, a value of ~0.96 correlates with a good approach to predict the data from input values.
+As it can be seen in the following pictures.

 **Confusion Matrix**